-Russia warns it may scale up response to Biden’s statement

-MOSCOW (AP) — A senior Russian lawmaker warned Thursday that Moscow would follow up on its move to recall its ambassador in Washington with other moves if the United States fails to offer an explanation and apology for President Joe Biden’s remarks.
+Kremlin: Biden’s comment about Putin ‘very bad’

+MOSCOW (AP) — The Kremlin on Thursday denounced U.S. President Joe Biden’s remarks about Russian President Vladimir Putin, warning it would rethink its approach to relations with Washington.

-In a television interview aired on Wednesday, Biden was asked whether he thought Putin is a killer and said “I do.”
+Russia on Wednesday announced it’s recalling its ambassador in Washington for consultations after Biden was asked in an interview whether he thought Russian President Vladimir Putin is a killer and said “I do.”

+Putin’s spokesman, Dmitry Peskov, said it was a “very bad statement by the U.S. president” that made it clear that “he doesn’t want to normalize relations.”

+“We will proceed accordingly,” Peskov said in a conference call with reporters, noting that “there was nothing like that in history.”
+He wouldn’t answer if Russia could go as far as to rupture diplomatic ties with the United States.

-Konstantin Kosachev, a deputy speaker of the upper house of Russian parliament, said Biden’s “boorish statement” marks a watershed.
+Konstantin Kosachev, a deputy speaker of the Russian parliament’s upper house, said Biden’s “boorish statement” marks a watershed.

 “Such assessments are inadmissible for a statesman of his rank,” Kosachev said.
 “Such statements are unacceptable under any circumstances.
 They inevitably lead to a sharp exacerbation of our bilateral ties.”

+Kosachev warned that Russia’s response wouldn’t be limited to recalling the Russian ambassador “if the American side fails to offer explanation and excuse.”
+He wouldn’t elaborate on what other action the Kremlin may take.

-Russia announced Wednesday it is recalling its ambassador to the United States for consultations.
-Foreign Ministry spokeswoman Maria Zakharova blamed the U.S. for bringing bilateral ties to a “dead end,” adding that “we are interested in preventing their irreversible degradation, if the Americans are aware of the associated risks,” she added.
+While announcing the decision to recall the Russian ambassador in Washington, Russian Foreign Ministry spokeswoman Maria Zakharova blamed the U.S. for bringing bilateral ties to a “dead end,” adding that “we are interested in preventing their irreversible degradation, if the Americans are aware of the associated risks.”

 Commenting on the Russian move Wednesday, White House spokeswoman Jen Psaki emphasized that “we will be direct, we will speak out on areas where we have concerns, and it will certainly be, as the president said last night — certainly, the Russians will be held accountable for the actions that they have taken.”